 10. Can I build a diversified portfolio?

-Diversifying your portfolio might mean investing across different platforms, so after selecting your preferred platforms, it’s time to build out your portfolio.
+Diversifying your portfolio might mean investing across different platforms and asset classes, so after selecting your preferred platforms, it’s time to build out your portfolio.
 Always look to spread your risk by investing your capital across several deals, potentially with different maturity dates to stagger timing of your returns.
-You can choose different levels of risk (i.e. preferred equity – most risk; mezzanine loans – medium risk; and senior loans – low risk), locations (i.e. UK regions vs London) and type of asset (residential/commercial/mixed-use).
+In terms of property development investments, you can choose different levels of risk (i.e. preferred equity – most risk; mezzanine loans – medium risk; and senior loans – low risk), locations (i.e. UK regions vs London) and type of asset (residential/commercial/mixed-use).
 Some platforms will allow you to review and select your investments on a project by project basis, meaning you’re not investing into a blind pool where you have no visibility on what assets they are putting your money into.

 Ask a professional if you’re unsure.
 As always, if you’re unsure about anything, before making a financial decision you should talk to a professional independent financial adviser.
 The content of this blog post is not intended to be a substitute for professional investment advice.
 This post sets out personal opinions which are not capable of being applied universally; following them will not guarantee success.

 Capital is at risk & interest payments are not guaranteed.
 Past performance and forecasts are not reliable indicators of future performance.
-There is no recognised market to sell this investment.
-Investment performance is not covered by the Financial Services Compensation Scheme.
+There are no recognised markets for these types of investment.
 Tax rules and allowances depend on your circumstances and may change.
 IFISAs and Cash ISAs are not comparable products.
-Investments held in IFISAs are generally high-risk with limited or no cover by the FSCS.
+Investments held in IFISAs are generally high-risk with limited or no cover by the Financial Services Compensation Scheme.
 Please carefully consider this type of product before you proceed as you could lose the money you invest.